begelb/MLCD/README.md

 ## How to use the code available in a Jupyter notebook
 The main functionality of the code is available in ```learn_decomposition.ipynb```.
 In this Jupyter noteboook, it is possible to:
-- train a neural network using the data from the paper
+- Train a neural network using the data from the paper
-- compute homology of labeled regions from the learned decomposition of phase space, and
+- Compute homology of labeled regions from the learned decomposition of phase space, and
-- produce a plot of the decomposition.
+- Produce a plot of the decomposition.

 ## How to create your own data
 Data for each system is already produced and contained in the ```data``` directory.